WCS – OGC Web Coverage Service¶

-Starting with GDAL 1.9.0, this driver includes experimental support for time based WCS 1.0.0 servers.
+This driver includes experimental support for time based WCS 1.0.0 servers.
 On initial access the last offered time position will be identified as the DefaultTime.
 Each time position available for the coverage will be treated as a subdataset.

 Note that time based subdatasets are not supported when the service description is the filename.
 Currently time support is not available for versions other than WCS 1.0.0.